Alfresco/alfresco-content-app/docs/extending.md

 </p>

-It is also possible to use inline references to registered evaluators without declaring rules, in case you do not need providing extra parameters, or chaining multiple rules together.
+It is also possible to use inline references to registered evaluators without declaring rules, in case you do not need to provide extra parameters, or chaining multiple rules together.

 ### Core Evaluators